fireship-io/fireship.io/content/lessons/angular-testing-guide-including-firebase/index.md

 *Source: Effects of Test-Driven Development: A Comparative Analysis of Empirical Studies.
 Simo Mäkinen and Jürgen Münch.
 University of Helsinki.*

-Angular uses it's own testing utilities, combined with the popular JavaScript libraries [Jasmine](https://jasmine.github.io/2.4/introduction.html) and [Karma](https://karma-runner.github.io/1.0/index.html), to make it easy for developers to test their code.
+Angular uses its own testing utilities, combined with the popular JavaScript libraries [Jasmine](https://jasmine.github.io/2.4/introduction.html) and [Karma](https://karma-runner.github.io/1.0/index.html), to make it easy for developers to test their code.
 When frontend JavaScript frameworks first hit the scene, a lack of test-ability was one of their harshest criticisms.
 Today, testing in Angular is as powerful as any other software development field.

 ## High Level Overview